Making Smart Financial Management Decisions

 NETFILE, EFILE and Check Online Reviews

 Another option may be to buy tax preparation software.
-Check reviews online to compare what different brands have to offer and if they’re NETFILE certified.
+Check reviews online to compare what different brands have to offer and if they’re 2022 NETFILE certified.
 Tax software certified by CRA sends returns directly to Netfile; you don't need to upload a .tax file to submit your return.
-New in 2016 are some mobile app options.
+Some software has a free trial or is free to file a limited number of basic returns.
+There are even some mobile app options.
+It’s worth checking around for a program that suits your needs.

 - NETFILE is the CRA system for filing your own tax return.

 - EFILE is the CRA system tax preparers use to file on someone’s behalf.
-With your consent, certain fields can now automatically be filled in to make it faster and easier for your tax preparation specialist to complete your return.
+With your consent, certain fields can be filled in automatically to make it faster and easier for your tax preparation specialist to complete your return.

-One program CRA has available is called the Voluntary Disclosure Program, and it is open to those who initiate the process on their own.
-Once CRA contacts you, things change quickly, not necessarily in your favour.
+One program CRA has available is called the Voluntary Disclosure Program, and it is open to those who initiate the process on their own, however, eligibility criteria can change from year to year.
+The thing to remember is that if CRA contacts you first, things change quickly, not necessarily in your favour.

 RRSP stands for Registered Retirement Savings Plan and RSP is just a short version of RRSP.
 They are specific types of savings accounts.
 Simply stated, the purpose of an RRSP is to save money during a time when you're earning more so that you have money later when you're earning less.
 You receive tax benefits from saving money in an RRSP.